Skip to main content

 Description

 Examines microbial structure, metabolism, genetics, growth and the relationship between humans and microbes.
 Addresses disease production, epidemiology, host defense mechanisms and the medical impact of microbes.
 Presents the role of microbes in the environment, industry, and biotechnology.
+Includes laboratory practices and procedures.

 Total Credits